Wage payment - Alasivu

+A pay period is the period for which wages are paid at a given time.
 A pay period is usually two weeks or a month.
 Under the Employment Contracts Act, if time-based pay is determined on the basis of a period shorter than a week (e.g. hourly pay or daily pay), wages must be paid at least twice a month.
 The salary of a salaried employee must be paid once a month.
-If an employee’s pay is determined per week, the pay period is a month.
+If an employee’s pay is determined per week, the pay period is one month.

 In performance-based work such as contract work, the pay period may principally be no longer than two weeks.
-If performance-based pay is common practice in the sector, the collective agreement for the sector will have more detailed provisions concerning the payment of performance-based pay.
+A collective agreement that binds the employer may include more detailed provisions about the payment of performance-based pay.

 If an employee’s compensation consists wholly or mainly of a share of profits or commissions, the pay period must not be longer than a month.